 col A col B col C col G

 key1

 key1

 key3

 key3

 key3

-key4
+key4 1

-kev4
+kevd 1

 Relational databases have four major querying operations.

 These operations are in addition to set operations, such as union and intersection.
 In nonscientific terminology, these relational operations are: